-MFMP's have a three year planning cycle and this plan has been endorsed for a period of 12 months commencing 2011
+MFMP's have a three year planning cycle and this plan has been endorsed for a period 2015 to 2018.

 Planning Process

 It is acknowledged that the existing Municipal Fire Prevention Plan (MFPP) and the Municipal Emergency Management Plan (MEMP) were developed using the principles of risk management and have undergone several reviews to ensure their relevance and that they meet community needs and expectations.